Himajapancharatnam/Sentiment-analysis/README.md

 3.  **Start Application**: `npm run dev`

 ---
-*Built by [Your Name] as a showcase of AI integration in modern web development.*
+*Built by Himaja.P as a showcase of AI integration in modern web development.*